Baton Rouge Police Academy begins training new recruits, Monday morning

 This year's classes will be different from previous years in that social distancing guidelines will be followed.

-In a Facebook video provided by the Baton Rouge Police Department, trainees were seen wearing protective face/nose shields in the form of masks or scarves to their first classes at the Academy.
+In a Facebook video provided by the Baton Rouge Police Department, trainees were seen wearing protective face/nose shields in the form of masks or scarves while attending their first classes at the Academy.

 This aspect of the program lasts for a total of 22 weeks and upon graduating, those who move on to the next leg of training will be partnered with veteran officers in the Field Training Program.